Project-Doper/Project-Atelier/README.md

 # Project Atelier

 ### Overview
 Back-end implementation to interact with front-end application to handle all API requests.
-Utilizes PostgreSQL database loaded

-### How to run the app locally:
-1) Open your terminal in the downloaded repository.
-2) Run the command `npm install`
-3) Run the command `npm build`
-4) Run the command `npm start`
-5) Paste this link into a browser: http://localhost:4000/
+Utilizes three AWS EC2 instances to hold a PostgreSQL database in one instance and servers to handle the API requests in two instances.
+Servers are load balanced using NGINX's round-robin load balancer.